-Amanda Croushore has substantial experience representing corporations in antitrust class actions, employment litigations and civil and criminal investigations led by state and federal government agencies.
+Amanda Croushore has substantial experience representing corporations in antitrust class actions and civil and criminal antitrust investigations led by state and federal government agencies.
+She has also litigated cases in other areas of law, including employment and general commercial litigation.
 Ms. Croushore has developed case strategy, overseen discovery, managed client compliance obligations, worked with experts, represented clients at court conferences and in private mediations and participated in proffers to governmental authorities.
 She has counseled clients in the automobile, publishing, rail freight transportation, pharmaceutical, legal, banking and outsourcing industries.

 Ms. Croushore also has significant experience representing indigent individuals in pro bono matters.
 She successfully obtained asylum for two clients and was a member of the trial team that helped to exonerate a man who spent ten years on death row for a crime he did not commit.

 Before rejoining the firm in 2018, Ms. Croushore clerked for two years for Judge Vincent L. Briccetti of the United States District Court for the Southern District of New York.

 Ms. Croushore graduated cum laude from the University of Wisconsin Law School, where she was an Articles Editor for the International Law Journal and the winner of the Heffernan Moot Court Competition.
 She received her undergraduate degree from Vassar College.

 - JD, University of Wisconsin Law School, 2009, cum laude

 - BA, French and Political Science, Vassar College, 2002

 - US District Court, Southern District of New York

 - US District Court, Southern District of New York, The Honorable Vincent L. Briccetti

 - Advisory Council Member, New York Lawyers for the Public Interest (NYLPI)